jhilker98/Website-Web-Dev-Notes/README.md

 # Structure

-The raw markdown files are within the `pages` folder.
+The raw markdown files are within the `/src/pages/` directory.
 Organized by topic.

 # Live Site